oracle-livelabs/analytics-ai/big-data/bds/create-cluster/create-cluster.md

 ![add_node_list](image/create-cluster/14-add_node_list.png)

-## （Optional）Task 5: Adding Block Storage to Worker Nodes
+## Task 5: Adding Block Storage to Worker Nodes（optional）

 Block storage is a network-attached storage volume that you can use like a regular hard drive.
 You can attach extra block storage to the worker nodes of a cluster.